 In the three diagrams we find Quercus as dominant marker in the lowest part of the Aan-horizon, indicating the use of forest litter.
 In Nabbegat, Quercus markers can also originate from roots of the planted Quercus forest after the stabilization of the sand drifting.
 This is not the case on Valenakker and Posteles.
-The middle part of the Aan-horizon is dominated by markers of Avena and Secale, indicating the use of straw as stable filling.
+The middle part of the Aanhorizon is dominated by markers of Avena and Secale, indicating the use of straw as stable filling.

 Only in the top of the Aan-horizon markers of Calluna are present, indicating the use of heath sods as stable filling.
-Based on the results of the biomarker analysis we can conclude that heaths sods were used as stable filling only in the 18th and 19th century.
-This fits with the observations about the use of heaths in historical archives Vera (2011).
+Based on the results of the biomarker analysis we can conclude that heaths sods were used as stable filling only in the 18th and 19th information about historical heaths management in the Belgian Kempen.

-So the question rises about heath management before the introduction of the deep stable economy.
-Some researchers point to careful heath management before the 19th century.
-In interviews with farmers, born before 1950, Burny (1999) collected essential information about historical heaths management in the Belgian Kempen.
-A historical study of land use in the Campina also indicated carefully maintenance and sustainable use of valuable common fields (de Keyzer, 2014).
 Before the 19th century, heath sods were never dug on the dry Calluna heath, only on the moist Erica heath.
 These organic sods were not used as stable filling but as fuel for the furnace.
-Burning of Calluna heaths was the most important management action to rejuvenate the heath.
+Burning of Calluna heaths was the most important management action to 5 rejuvenate the heath.
 Juvenile heath is food for cows.
 Sods digging was a bad action due to the resistance and incoherence of these dry sods and also the long recovery period.
 Mowing of older Calluna shrubs took place.
-Twigs were used for roofs, burning and brooms.
-(Burny, 1999).
+Twigs were used for roofs, burning and also as stable filling (Burny, 1999).
 Because of the very low nutrient contribution to the manure of mowed Calluna, the farmers preferred the use of twigs of broom (Genista).
-When in the course of the 18th the authority relationships changed and the population growth and the demand for food increased, farmers started to intensify their production (Vera, 2011).
-They needed more manure and started with the deep stable economy and the use of Calluna heath sods.